sid0831/sidlibrary-ng/content/about-me/index.md

 I am also a great fan of [Dreamcatcher](https://en.wikipedia.org/wiki/Dreamcatcher_(group)) and [NMIXX](https://en.wikipedia.org/wiki/Nmixx), the K-Pop girl groups.
 Maybe we can talk about them when we have chance!

+### Professional summary

+* A system operations engineer with focus on IT infrastructure (both cloud-native and on-prem), especially but not limited to Linux-based servers and serverless environments
+* With 5+ years of IT infrastructure, cloud, and technical support and consulting experience, including Google (via a contractor agency), Luxoft, and Amazon Web Services
+* A natural fast learner and problem solver with international communication skills

 ### Education

 * [**Sungkyunkwan University**](https://www.skku.edu/eng/), Seoul, South Korea